tkm3d1a/DB-found-webApp/README.md

   - First and last name are currently seperated
   - If one result, returns that result directly
   - If multiple results, returns the list, and then a drop down for user to select what player they wanted
-    - [ ] TODO: Feature not fully working, errors when submitting selection
+    - [x] TODO: Feature not fully working, errors when submitting selection
       - Possible causes:
         - hitting submit submits the form with no values
         - this hits the check that the search fields have values to avoid returning entire DB when searching
-        - [ ] TODO: Implment this feature fully
+        - [x] TODO: Implment this feature fully
+        - Search now works from both multiple results page and if a single result is found
 - [ ] TODO: Way to save a users preferences/favorite players
 - [x] TODO: Format output of table
   - Its formatted as a simple table, not pretty